 Comparing the G3DMark of the GPUs above with those of the 6GB graphics card should make it clear that for eSports games, 6GB GPUs are far too advanced.

 Graphics Requirements of AAA Titles

-AAA titles require a robust graphics card in order to play at ultra high graphics settings and at high resolution and frame rates.
+AAA titles require a robust graphics card to play at ultra-high graphics settings and high resolution and frame rates.

 The following are the graphics card requirements for some of the latest games.

 |Cyberpunk 2077||GeForce GTX 780 (3GB)||GeForce GTX 1660 Super (6GB)|